Why Do Dogs Get Zoomies?8 December 2022

 The zoomies tends to happen in the evening time and some owners see this behaviour after bath time too.
 Zoomies can also happen when dogs play, either on their own or with other dogs.

 You’ll know first hand when your dog is about to dash around the house or cause some chaos, but did you know it’s also referred to as FRAPs or Frenetic Random Activity Periods?
-Frenetic is defined as fast and energetic in a rather wild and uncontrolled way so a great term to use to describe doggy’s behaviour when they’re bounding around indoors, causing mayhem as they go!
+Frenetic is defined as fast and energetic in a rather wild and uncontrolled way so a great term to use to describe doggy’s behaviour when they’re bounding around, causing mayhem as they go!

 Why do they do it?